kingfisherking/TheOdinProject/Ruby/ruby_projects/TicTacToe/README.md

 # Tic-Tac-Toe Project
 ## -- TheOdinProject --

+CLI TicTacToe in Ruby
+I'm using the rest of the ReadMe as a notebook

 Here's where I'm essentially going to map out what I'm thinking for the design I just went over a class/module/object review and it seems like that's what is prompted